CHEWCHEWW/react-web-editor/README.md

 ## Helper Components

-These components help you to customize component.
+These components help you to customize and generate your own component.
+You can make your own library too!
 It makes easy to handle editor component and hooks.

 ### Editable Board

   - What is?
   <p></p>
     The Editable Board component is a helper component.
-If you put a block component (like StyleEditorBlock, or TextEditorBlock) to this component's children and define parentStyle, Children components will bound in the Editable board area.
+If you put a block component (like StyleEditorBlock, or TextEditorBlock) to this component's children and define parentStyle, the children components will bound in the Editable board area.

   - Props
 ```